-Location-The engine air intake filter is accessed by opening the hood.
+Location-The engine air intake filter is accessed by opening the door on the front of the engine compartment (A).

 Removal-The engine air intake filter element should only be removed if it is going to be replaced.
-After loosening the air cleaner and removing the end cap, carefully remove the filter so as not to knock any dust off the filter and into the air intake passage.
+After loosening the air cleaner and removing the end cap, carefully remove the filter so as not to knock any dust off the filter and into the air intake passage (B).
 The secondary filter does not need to be replaced if the primary is intact.

 Replacement-Your sprayer is equipped with a Filter Minder® to notify you of filter element efficiency.
 Follow its guidelines for servicing (see next page).
 At appropriate service time, install the new element carefully to ensure proper sealing.